Sack of Rome (410): Visigothic invasion of Rome

 When Theodosius died on 10 January 395, the Visigoths considered their 382 treaty with Rome to have ended.
 Alaric quickly led his warriors back to their lands in Moesia, gathered most of the federated Goths in the Danubian provinces under his leadership, and rose in rebellion, invading Thrace and approaching the Eastern Roman capital of Constantinople.
 The Huns, at the same moment, invaded Asia Minor.

-The death of Theodosius had also wracked the political structure of the empire: Theodosius' sons, Honorius and Arcadius, were given the Western and Eastern empires, respectively, but they were young and needed guidance.
+The death of Theodosius had also wracked the political structure of the empire: Theodosius's sons, Honorius and Arcadius, were given the Western and Eastern empires, respectively, but they were young and needed guidance.
 A power struggle emerged between Stilicho, who claimed guardianship over both emperors but was still in the West with the army that had defeated Eugenius, and Rufinus, the praetorian prefect of the East, who took the guardianship of Arcadius in the Eastern capital of Constantinople.
 Stilicho claimed that Theodosius had awarded him with sole guardianship on the emperor's deathbed and claimed authority over the Eastern Empire as well as the West.

 Rufinus negotiated with Alaric to get him to withdraw from Constantinople (perhaps by promising him lands in Thessaly).
 Whatever the case, Alaric marched away from Constantinople to Greece, looting the diocese of Macedonia.

 Magister utriusque militiae Stilicho marched east at the head of a combined Western and Eastern Roman army out of Italy.
 Alaric fortified himself behind a circle of wagons on the plain of Larissa, in Thessaly, where Stilicho besieged him for several months, unwilling to seek battle.
 Eventually, Arcadius, under the apparent influence of those hostile to Stilicho, commanded him to leave Thessaly.